WarStalkeR/FFU-BR/README.md

 `getcond [them] *coParents` - lists all `condowners` parent object recursively and how they are nested.
 `getcond [them] *coRules` - lists all `condrules` (with stat-related information) attached the targeted object.
 `getcond [them] *coTickers` - lists all `tickers` (plus related timer information) attached the targeted object.
+`syncinveffects` - synchronizes inventory effects for all COs in inventory with effects.
+Mostly usable in cases, when mod adds inventory effects to existing inventories, which are necessary for various condition triggers.

 # Modding API Examples
 In addition to implementation of synchronized loading, this mod improves quality of modding itself and